warisqr007/StreamingFAcodec/README.md

     --redecoder-config-path <redecoder_config_path>
 ```
 same as above, if no checkpoint path or config path is specified, model weights will be automatically downloaded from Hugging Face.

-### Real-time voice conversion
-This codec is fully causal, so it can be used for real-time voice conversion.
-Script are still under development and will be released soon.